-There are numerous bus companies plying the route from Tokyo to Kyoto.
-A ride starts from about ¥4,800 depending on comfort and season, taking about 6-9 hours.
+There are numerous bus companies plying the route from Tokyo to Kyoto and Osaka.
+A ride starts from as little as ¥1,600 depending on comfort and season, taking about 6-9 hours.
 Buses that depart from Tokyo during the day usually take longer due to traffic, but night buses can get you to Kyoto Station as early as 5:15am.
 Check Kosoku Bus to see what your cheapest option is.

 Time: 6-9 hours